 Dental Fillings in Denver

-A dental restoration or dental filling is a dental restorative material used artificially to restore the function, integrity and morphology of missing tooth structure.
+A dental filling is a dental material used to restore a tooth’s structure, function, integrity, and morphology.
 The structural loss typically results from caries or external trauma.

 Silver fillings contain 50 percent mercury.
 They can corrode, leak, and cause stains on your teeth and gums.
 Many people avoid amalgam fillings due to their silver color and how much it stands out.
 Fortunately, we can safely replace silver fillings with tooth-colored restorations.

 Advantages of Tooth-Colored Restorations

-Since the resin used in tooth-colored restorations contain fluoride this can help prevent decay.
-The resin wears like natural teeth and does not require placement at the gum line, which is healthier for your gums!
+Since the resin used in tooth-colored restorations contain fluoride, this can help prevent decay.
+The resin does not require placement at the gum line, healthier for your gums.

-Call Aspen Dental today for dental fillings in Denver, CO!
+Call Aspen Dental Today for Dental Fillings in Denver, CO!